 Will You Make the Switch?

 Honestly – I’m going to use both registrars for my affiliate marketing projects.
-I have so much invested with GoDaddy that it’s hard to give them up.
+I have so much invested in GoDaddy that it’s hard to give them up.
 But, I plan on using Namecheap for most of my cheap domains moving forward.

 Try them and see if it’s worth making the switch if you’re using other domain registrars.
 Or, see how it is if this is the first domain you’ve bought.
 I love their service and I think you will, too.